weswilson13/didactic-octo-robot/Documentation/NNTPAccountCreation.md

 ## CSV Generation

-Execute GetTSCRUsers.lnk.
+CSV generation begins by executing GetTSCRUsers.lnk.
 A user form will appear, which defaults to expect an NNPTC Class as input.
 The textbox has an *auto completion* feature which uses the NOTEPAD database (NP-NNPTC.NP.PrsnlClasses) as the source.

+**NOTE: this tool is locally executed; as such, it is running in the context of the calling user and so a successful connection to the database is dependent upon the user having the appropriate permissions.**

 Executing the form in this manner will call Get-TSCRUsers.ps1, reading from the database view NP-NNPTC.NP.PrsnlSeawareUpload_V, filtering on the chosen class and storing select data in TSCR_AD.csv and TSCR_SW.csv.